baresip/re/src/trice/README.md

 - ICE-lite is NOT supported
 - agnostic to modes (Full, Trickle)
 - agnostic to nomination-type (regular, aggressive)
-- SDP encoding and decoding of ICE-relavant attributes
+- SDP encoding and decoding of ICE-relevant attributes
 - can handle between 1 and 2 components per media-stream
 - gathering: No candidate gathering, must be done in App
 - agnostic to transport protocol (should handle both UDP and TCP)